 In this era of climate change, habitat loss, and rapid deforestation, it looks like bamboo might have everything we need to save the planet.
 The miracle grass produces more oxygen than trees, and it grows faster than anything.
 Not only that, but it can also thrive in areas with erratic weather and mediocre soil.
-So, we have to ask ourselves, why not use bamboo to reclaim some of those landscapes denuded by human expansion and slash and burn agriculture?
+So, we have to ask ourselves, why not use bamboo to reclaim some of those landscapes denuded by human expansion and slash-and-burn agriculture?
 Could this be the fastest path towards reforestation and a greener planet?

 The deforestation crisis